 $$R'(t) = \frac{a}{(c+t)^p}.
-(5.1)$$
+(8)$$

-For this purpose we make use of an algorithm for the least squares bestfit of the sets of data reported in fig. 5a,b by the integral of (5.1) over the time
+For this purpose we make use of an algorithm for the least squares best-fit of the sets of data reported in Figure 5 by the integral of (8) over the time:

-$$y = \int_0^t R'(t') dt' =$$

-$$= a \left[\frac{(c+t)^{1-p} - c^{1-p}}{1-p} \right].$$ (5.2)
+$$y = \int_0^t R'(t')dt' = a \left[\frac{(c+t)^{1-p} - c^{1-p}}{1-p} \right]. \tag{9}$$

-The results obtained for the bestfit are shown in table VII.
+The results obtained for the best-fit are shown in Table 7.
 It is evident that the values of the parameters obtained are quite different from case to case (for instance, the c parameter is extremely small for the slices closest to the fault edges), and that the standard deviation is larger for the slices that include the wider range of distances from the fault.
-These results show that the same set of parameters in eq.
-(5.2) can not fit the synthetic values obtained for different zones.
+These results show that the same set of parameters in equation (9) can not fit the synthetic values obtained for different zones.
 Dieterich (1994) reached a similar conclusion for a source model represented by a circular shear crack.
-However, his analysis was limited to the spatial variation of p parameter letting c=0.
-The observation that the Omori p parameter varies spatially in real aftershocks sequences has been documented not only by
+However, his analysis was limited to the spatial variation of p parameter letting c = 0.
+The observation that the Omori p parameter varies spatially in real aftershocks sequences has been documented not only by Dieterich (1994) but also in a number of papers (Wiemer and Katsumata, 1999; Wiemer, 2000; Enescu and Ito, 2002; Wiemer et al., 2002; Wiemer and Wyss, 2002).
+Wiemer et al. (2002) reported a case of significantly different c values in the northern and southern Hector Mine aftershock volume, respectively.
+Enescu and Ito (2002) in their study of aftershock activity of the 2000 Western Tottory earthquake found c-values very close to 0 except for larger magnitude earthquakes, arguing that this feature could result from incompleteness of data, or might also reflect the complexity of the rupture process.